MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

-* args:              Array of Arguments
+* args:              Array of arguments

 - id:                Integer: id given by the Analyze command
 - reports:           Array of report kinds